biocatchltd/Heksher/docs/setting_versions.rst

  * Renaming the setting (while defining the old name as an alias).
  * Changing configurable features.
  * Changing a default value.

+There are some changes that are never acceptable, as they would break the logic of the application.
+These are:

+* Changing a setting type to a value does not accept the value of a t least one rule of the setting.
+* Removing configurable features that are matched by at least one rule of the setting.